Contents

 It’s become increasingly common for businesses to trade in personal information.
 Maybe it’s even something that you’re looking to incorporate into your own business model.
 Or perhaps you’re concerned that your business is inadvertently trading in personal information, and you want to be informed about the consequences of doing so.

 When you’re working out whether your business is allowed to trade in personal information, it is important to understand your obligations under privacy law.
-This is a tricky legal area to navigate, and getting things wrong could see you facing hefty penalties!
+This area remains complex in 2025, and getting things wrong could see you facing significant penalties.
+That’s why it’s wise to keep up-to-date by checking resources such as the Office of the Australian Information Commissioner and our own in‐depth guides on privacy compliance.

 What’s The Difference Between Personal Information And Sensitive Information?